nationalarchives/da-ayr-design-documentation/architecture-design-records/008-search-engine-options.md

 ### ElasticSearch

 * **Overview:**
- Elasticsearch is Enterprise only hosted SAAS from elasticsearch.co.
+Elasticsearch is an enterprise only hosted SAAS from elasticsearch.co.
 Powerful software built primarily for power users focused on log and end-point search use cases.
 * **Self Managed or Hosted:** Hosted - SAAS or
 Self managed Installation